Kieran Quirke

-Kieran Quirke (born 198?) is a Gaelic footballer from Duagh, County Kerry, in Ireland.
+Kieran Quirke is a Gaelic footballer from Duagh, County Kerry, in Ireland.
 He plays for the Duagh GAA club, Feale Rangers divisional side and Kerry senior football team.

 Playing career

 Club football

 In 2006, Quirke won the Kerry Junior Football Championship with Duagh.
 The team went on to emerge from Munster with Quirke playing a key part as they qualified for the All-Ireland Junior Club Football Championship final in 2007.
 However, Greencastle GAA defeated them by one point in the final.

-Quirke went on to win that year's Kerry Senior Football Championship with Feale Rangers as they beat South Kerry by a point in the final with Maher setting up a vital goal.
+Quirke went on to win that year's Kerry Senior Football Championship with Feale Rangers as they beat South Kerry by a point in the final.

 In 2012 he captained Duagh to a first North Kerry Championship title in 50 years.

 Inter-county football

-Quirke have played minor with Kerry and was only s sub with the Under 21 team.
+Quirke played minor with Kerry and was a sub with the Under 21 team.
 It was with the county junior team he was first noticed when he won a Munster championship in 2008 and later lost the All Ireland semi final.
-After a few years away from the team he was back in 2012 and won a second Munster title and later an All Ireland title.
+After a few years away from the team, he was back in 2012 and won a second Munster title and later an All Ireland title.

-He was a member for the Kerry senior panel in 2008 & 2009, playing 5 league games in 2009 and winning a medal as a member of the panel who beat Derry in the final. he also won an All Ireland title later on as a member of the panel.
+He was a member for the Kerry senior panel in 2008 and 2009, playing 5 league games in 2009 and winning a medal as a member of the panel that beat Derry in the final.
+He also won an All Ireland title later on as a member of the panel.